-Commercial paper represents short-term unsecured promissory notes issued by firms which enjoy a fairly high credit rating.
+Commercial paper is an unsecured, short-term promissory note issued by highly reputed and credit rated companies, mostly on a discount basis.
 Generally, large firms with considerable financial strength are able to issue commercial paper.
-The important features of commercial paper are as follows: The maturity period of commercial paper usually ranges from 90 days to 360 days.
+The important features of commercial paper are as follows:

+The maturity period of commercial paper usually ranges from 90 days to 360 days.